bibhas2/Pink/README.md

 cp FileDemo-0.0.1-SNAPSHOT.war ~/Programs/apache-tomee-jaxrs-1.5.2/webapps/FileDemo.war
 ```

+Read each sample project's README to find out how to setup and use the application.

 ##Creating a Project that Uses Pink
 The quickest way to create a new Pink based web project is to use the Maven pink-archetype archetype.
 See the [PinkArchetype] (https://github.com/bibhas2/PinkArchetype) repository for instructions.